DevOps-and-Cloud-based-Software/assignment-1/README.md

 Set the contents of your file as: [main.yml](sources/main.yml)

 Commit and push your changes to GitHub.
-After that, any time you commit new code to your repository your code will be automatically tested and the Docker container will be build and pushed in DockerHub.
+After that, any time you commit new code to your repository, your code will be automatically tested, and the Docker container will be built and pushed in DockerHub.

-To check the tests go to your Github repository and clik on 'Actions'.
-After the action is successfully completed the build container should be in your Dockerhub registry.
+To check the tests, you can go to your Github repository and click on 'Actions'.
+After the action is completed, the build container should be in your Dockerhub registry.

 ---